London looks best on the big screen, and so we’ve rounded up our favourite film locations in the capital!

 Our fair city has had its fair share of screen time and we’re not at all surprised – if you haven’t noticed, it looks pretty good on camera.
-Chances are you’ve watched at least five of these films (if you haven’t, who even are you?) but the real question is, how many of these London film locations have you visited?
+Chances are you’ve watched at least five of these films (if you haven’t, who even are you?) but the real question is, how many of these London filming locations have you actually visited?
 Time for a spot of set-jetting!

 1. Love Actually

 Of course we had to start with this one!
 If you head to Gabriel’s Wharf and sit on the bench directly in front of The Wharf restaurant, you’ll be sat in the exact same spot as Daniel and Sam when they talk about the ‘total agony of being in love’.
-Though the scene isn’t totally accurate (they ‘moved’ St Paul’s Cathedral to make it appear nearer), it’s still a perfect place to go and sit if you’re feeling agonisingly in love with someone who doesn’t even know your name (it happens to the best of us, Sam).
+Though the scene isn’t totally accurate (they ‘moved’ St. Paul’s Cathedral to make it appear nearer), it’s still a perfect place to go and sit if you’re feeling agonisingly in love with someone who doesn’t even know your name (it happens to the best of us, Sam).

 You can also visit Selfridges on Bond Street, where Alan Rickman tries to buy a necklace from Rowan Atkinson.
 And of course you could visit Heathrow airport where the famous opening and closing scenes are filmed, but a trip to Heathrow isn’t recommended unless you actually have a plane to catch, or somebody to go and meet.
 If that is the case though, make sure you do it in true Love Actually style!